Common Budgeting Mistakes & 15 Forecasting Errors to Avoid

 I encourage you to make conservative projections; however, there is no need for you to tell your audience how conservative you were, it is a major turn off.

-2. No Assumptions Listed – Another mistake that many business owners make is that they do not include their assumptions with their projections.
+2. No Assumptions Listed – Another instance of common budgeting mistakes is that many business owners do not include their assumptions with their projections.
 When you create a set of financial projections you are making dozens of assumptions.
 Some of those assumptions might not be that important because they make a small impact on your bottom line.

-For example, you might assume that the price of stamps will go up 3 cents per year, but you only send out 1,000 envelopes per year, so even if your assumption is wrong, the price of stamps will have little impact on your bottom line.
+For example, you might assume that the price of stamps will go up 3 cents per year, but you only send out 1,000 envelopes per year, so even if your assumption is wrong, the price of stamps will have little impact on your financial forecast.

 On the other hand, some of your assumptions can have a huge impact on your bottom line.
-If you have a fleet of vehicles that service your customers, then the price of gas is an important assumption.
+If you have a fleet of vehicles that serve your customers, then the price of gas is an important assumption.
 If your fleet of vehicles requires 20,000 gallons of gas each year and the price of gas spikes $1, you are now $20,000 less profitable.
-For this business the price of gas is an important assumption.
+For this business the price of gas is an key financial model input.

 You will make a number of assumptions as you complete your financial projections.
-Your audience probably doesn’t care if you are off by a penny or two on the price of a stamp, so don’t worry about listing that assumption, but for assumptions that have the potential to impact your bottom line in a significant way, make sure to include a listing of important assumptions with your financial projections.
+Your audience probably doesn’t care if you are off by a penny or two on the price of a stamp, so don’t worry about listing that assumption, but for financial assumptions that have a greater chance to impact your bottom line in a significant way, make sure to include a listing of important assumptions with your financial projections.

-3. Top Down Assumptions – One of the fatal flaws that many entrepreneurs make while creating financial projections is making top down assumptions.
+3. Top Down Assumptions – One of the fatal problems in forecasting that many entrepreneurs make while creating financial projections is making top down assumptions.
 Your projections should be bottom-up.
 Let me give you an example of a fatal top down assumption.

 “I want to start a coffee shop.
 Starbucks makes $1.5 million in profit per store each year at their coffee shops.
 I should be able to do at least half as good as Starbucks because my coffee and my service are better.
 Therefore I will project an annual profit of $750,000 next year.”